Balcary Lifeboat Station: History

-In 'The Lifeboat' journal of 1885, it was stated that Balcary Point in Auchencairn Bay, was considered "to be an excellent position whence a Lifeboat can proceed to shipwrecks on that part of the coast".
+In the RNLI journal 'The Lifeboat' of November 1885, it was stated that Balcary Point in Auchencairn Bay, was considered "to be an excellent position whence a Lifeboat can proceed to shipwrecks on that part of the coast".
 This may well have been very true, but raising a crew was not quite as easy.
 Besides two local Coxswains, with three men from Balcary and Auchencairn, four were from Palnackie, four from Kippford, and one came from Rockliffe some 15 mi by road.
 As a result, there was great difficulty even arranging practice sessions.
 In 1898, it was decided that the Second Coxswain and six crew from Kirkcudbright should attend each practice and service, the landlord of the Commercial Hotel, Kirkcudbright providing transportation for £1 each time.
 In 1908, the RNLI decided that this still wasn't good enough, as the remaining crew were willing volunteers but not experienced seafaring men.
 From this point, the lifeboat would be manned by the full Kirkcudbright crew until 1928.

 In service for 30 years from 1884 to 1914, the lifeboat David Hay was launched 11 times, and rescued 17 lives.
 The boat was replaced in 1914 by the slightly larger 35-foot Scotia (ON 643).
 Only one service by the Scotia is recorded, to the steamship Mona's Belle of Port Erin, aground on Barnhourie Sands.
 The crew managed to walk ashore at low water, and the lifeboat wasn't required.

 With the arrival of a motor-powered lifeboat at in 1928, the Balcary lifeboat was surplus to requirements.
-The Balcary Lifeboat Station was closed in 1931.
+Balcary Lifeboat Station was closed in 1931.

 The lifeboat David Hay (ON 84) was sold locally in 1915.
 Scotia (ON 643) was transferred to the relief fleet, and then sold in 1936.
 She was finally broken up at Canvey Island in 2005.
-After being abandoned for 60 years, the former lifeboat station was bought in 1998, and restored.
-M. Gaffney & Sons were Highly Commended by the Federation of Master Builders for their work restoring the 114-year-old former lifeboat station, which s now a private residence.
+After being abandoned for 60 years, the former lifeboat station was sold in 1998.
+M. Gaffney & Sons were 'Highly Commended' by the Federation of Master Builders, for their work restoring the 114-year-old former lifeboat station, which is now a private residence.